-When setting up your ArcGIS Enterprise portal in a disconnected environment, you will need to ensure that the portal trusts certificates from your certifying authority.
+When setting up your portal in a disconnected environment, you will need to ensure that the portal trusts certificates from your certifying authority.
 See Configuring the portal to trust certificates from your certifying authority for details.

-- Click OK and close the console.
+- Click the Security tab.

 Point the portal to local resources

-The items that you'll need to point to local resources include the ArcGIS Enterprise portal's utility services and website-specific properties.
+The items that you'll need to point to local resources include the portal's utility services and website-specific properties.
 The utility service settings are configured through the portal.
 The website has its own configuration files, which you must modify.